Coyote Ridge Natural Area

 Note: This is one of the few Fort Collins natural areas on which dogs are not allowed.

 There are 2.3 miles of natural surface trails with an elevation gain of about 600 feet.
 The Coyote Ridge Trail connects to Larimer County's Rimrock Open Space and the Blue Sky Trail.
 The Hidden Clues Trail is a ¼-mile interpretive loop located about 1 mile into the site.
-The interpretive loop is wheelchair accessible, but the trail from the parking lot is not (except for hardy individuals with equipment designed for such trails).
-Therefore, the City will make arrangements for groups of persons with limited mobility to have vehicle access to the accessible trail loop.
+The interpretive loop is wheelchair accessible.
+The City will make arrangements for groups of persons with limited mobility to have vehicle access to the accessible trail loop.
 Call 970-416-2815 or email for further information.

 5:00 a.m. – 11:00 p.m.